LibreOffice/lots/README.md

 mvn -P ButtonsOnly generate-sources
 ```

-and the extension is build and installed, if the program `unopkg` is availble.
+and the extension is build and installed, if the program `unopkg` is available.
 Otherwise you have to manually install the extension, which can be found at oxt/target/LOTS_ButtonsOnly.oxt.

 Activate the maven profile "development" in Project > Properties > Maven > Active Maven Profiles.